piersrueb/gridCalc/readme.md

 ### Usage

 For the template to function correctly the column class numbers must be factors of the ``` $cols ```  variable and and their sum must match it's total.
 The default is 12, examples below.
-5 + 5 + 2 = 12 and so on...

 ``` html
 <div class="row">